robotology/event-driven/documentation/1viewer.md

 * If not all applications are green, it means the executable files could not be found on the `PATH`.
 Verfify your installation and your `PATH` environment variable (`echo $PATH`).
 * Connect all yarp ports by choosing "Connect All" in the same toolbar.
 All connections should turn green.
 * Press "Play" on the yarpdataplayer.
 The dataset should be visible in the yarpview windows (split into left and right cameras).
 * To close all applications first "Disconnect All" and then "Close All" on the left-hand toolbar.
 GUI's are closed as per a normal window.
-The yarpserver can be closed using "ctrl+c" in the appropriate terminal.
+The yarpserver can be closed using `ctrl+c` in the appropriate terminal.